 Contribute Articles to IMI

 As the #1 magazine for the investment migration industry (online or offline), we frequently publish articles contributed by investment migration professionals, as well as laymen.
 In particular, we receive a lot of contributions to our Opinions section.

 If you’d like to contribute an article to IMI, here’s how to proceed:

 Article contribution guidelines

-- Try to send in your topic idea before you start writing.
+- Send in your topic idea before you start writing.
 Following this simple rule can save you a lot of time and effort.
 We often receive already-written articles that are not well-suited for IMI.
 The topic may not be germane, or we may already have covered it extensively.
 Check with the editor first by emailing him at firstname.lastname@example.org

 - Articles should not contain promotional material such as contact details, company logos, sales pitches, and so on.
 You will be cited as the author and you can link to a URL of your choosing, but only once per article.
 Should you wish to share commercial content, consider a sponsored feature.